Arche Resonance Theory

 6.1 The Two Domains

 The framework operates across two domains.
-The Archeonic domain, or Archeos, is the pre-physical totality of compossible wave expressions: pure relational structure without physical geometry.
+The Archeonic domain, or Archeos, is the pre-physical totality of compossible wave expressions, pure relational structure without physical geometry.
 The geometric domain is CP3, the projected manifold in which curvature, metric, symmetry, and physical localisation appear.
 Physical reality is identified with this projected domain, while the Archeonic domain is what grounds it.

 6.2 Superposition in the Archeonic Domain